AngusRed/DEF-CON-Links/DEFCON Links.md

 ***Working Document***
 Feel free to add!!
 **Disclaimer:** This is not official with DEF CON, merely there to help friends.
-Use links at your own risk
+Use links at your own risk.
+If you like it, star it!

 ***DEF CON Streams***